 When you make post-tax voluntary contributions, federal, state and Social Security taxes have already been withheld.
 Your take home pay would be reduced by the total amount contributed.
 Since these funds have already been taxed, they will not be taxed again; however, it is important to note that any earnings or interest accrued on these funds are still taxable.

 If you are not vested at the time of distribution, the non-taxable benefit will be paid directly to you in a lump sum or you can elect to roll over the non-taxable amount in some cases.
-If you are vested at the time of distribution, IRS regulations mandate that your non-taxable benefit must be recovered over the life of the pension.
+If you are vested at the time of distribution, IRS regulations mandate that a portion of your non-taxable benefit must be recovered over the life of the pension.

 A portion of each monthly pension payment will be non-taxable until your entire post-tax voluntary contribution amount has been recovered.